mno01/GettingAndCleaningDataRepo/README.md

 To produce a tidy data set combining "test" and "training" data sets for future analysis.

 # Data Source:
-Data collected from the accelerometers from the Samsung Galaxy S smartphones
+Data collected from the accelerometers inside Samsung Galaxy S smartphones*

 # Parameters:
    1) Merge the training and the test sets to create one data set.